 How to make this simple roasted butternut squash soup

-8. When the sweet potato and squash are cool enough to handle, carefully scrape the flesh away from the skin and add it to the pot with the veggies and broth.
+- When the sweet potato and squash are ready, remove them from the oven and add it to the pot with the veggies and broth.
 Bring everything to a boil, then simmer on low for 5-7 minutes.

-Serve warm and top with fresh herbs like parsley and basil, a sprinkle of red pepper flakes, and some toasted sunflower seeds.
+Serve warm and top with fresh herbs like parsley and basil, a sprinkle of red pepper flakes, and some more cream.
 It’s so good!

 Pair this roasted butternut squash soup with this Easy Autumn Crunch Pasta Salad and it is literally the perfect fall meal packed with nutrition and deliciousness!

 For a sweeter soup, add in more sweet potato, you may need a little bit more vegetable stock since adding more sweet potato will also thicken the soup a bit.

 You can also use chicken stock for a non-vegan/vegetarian version.